universalsafetyformat/usf_website/README.md

 to install the required CSS tools.

+Note: Running the deploy script didn't work with `node` version v9.5.0 (on MacOS BigSur).
+Switching to version v10.15.1 fixed the problem.

 ### Edit

 Edit the sources with your favorite editor (see the folder `content/en`).
 You can run `hugo server` in the background to get a live preview of your changes in the browser (use URL "localhost:1313").